 We need to stop defining diets ‘working’ by their short-term success.

 The reality is – the majority of diets fail.
-While some studies show participants can lose weight in the short term – most individuals regain that weight (80% – 95%), and up to 2/3’s regain more.
+While some studies show participants can lose weight in the short term – most individuals regain that weight (80% – 95%).
+In fact, up to 2/3’s regain more.

 So what IS the likelihood of losing weight?